danielbeach/datahobbit/README.md

-Here's an updated version of the README to include Parquet support:

----

 # datahobbit - CSV or Parquet Generator

 A Rust command-line tool that generates CSV or Parquet files with synthetic data based on a provided JSON schema.
 It supports custom delimiters for CSV, displays a progress bar during generation, and efficiently handles large datasets using parallel processing.